October 1976. I was handed the telephone and listened closely to my father’s words on the other end.

 You should only tell people what you really feel about them when it’s appropriate.

-One of my favorite “Good Times” episodes is S5 E11 – “Requiem For A Wino” (that’s the YouTube link to the full episode).
-In it, Fishbone the Wino (played by Robert Guillaume) is mistaken for someone that is killed in a car accident and left unrecognizable (the deceased stole his wallet).
-The neighborhood holds a powerfully moving funeral for him and he is eventually discovered in the pews among them, lamenting louder than the remainder of the congregation, disguised as a grieving female in black.
-Enraged at his deception, the attendants surround and berate him for his insensitivity, to which he loudly interrupts:
+One of my favorite Good Times episodes is S5 E11 – “Requiem For A Wino” (that’s the YouTube link to the full episode).
+In it, Fishbone the Wino (played by Robert Guillaume) is mistaken for someone who was killed in a car accident and left unrecognizable (the deceased stole his wallet and misidentified).
+The neighborhood holds a powerfully moving funeral for him, and he is eventually discovered in the pews among them, lamenting louder than the remainder of the congregation, disguised as a grieving female in black.
+Enraged by his deception, the attendants surround and berate him for his insensitivity, to which he loudly interrupts:

-“Now just back off everybody!
+“Now just back off, everybody!
 Now what is this all about anyway?
 Love, right?
 That’s what J.J. just got through preaching, about telling somebody that you love him before it’s too late!
 So TELL me!
 I was good enough for you when I’m DEAD, now I’m alive!
 I’m here, so TELL me you LOVE me!!”

 Imagine how uplifting it would be if we could hear the words while we’re still alive.
 A posthumous award/ceremony is wonderful, but the recipient does not benefit from it.
 All of the beautiful thoughts that we share would go so much further if the person were blessed with and by them, when they can feel your heart expressing them.
 When they can hear the words and look into your eyes as you deliver them.